SAMSON#

 Returns:

-An action, or None if not found.
+Matching action, or None if no action was found.

 Return type:

-samson.SBAction
+samson.SBAction or None

 Examples